Thurler/touhou-labyrinth-2-speedrun/chara/kogasa.md

 	* Great DRK nuke and decent TRR duration for others to capitalize on.
 The debuff is also really good for some fights.
 * **Drizzling Large Raindrops**
 	* Row CLD physical spell that targets DEF
-	* Basic spell to clean trash with
+	* Basic spell to clean trash with or nuke CLD weak bosses

 ## <a id="skills"></a>Skills List